EventStore/documentation/docs/v6/event-sourcing/microservices.md

 ![ProjectionError](./images/microservices-projections-error.png)
 :::

-Therefore, those two projections need to use the same subscription.
+Therefore, these two projections need to use the same subscription.
 In that case, the subscription won't progress if there's a transient error with, for example, a query database, until the error is resolved.
 So, the projected read model will be stale (the payment status won't get updated) but it will be consistent.

 ::: tip
 The same applies to projections that all run in a single service.
 With microservices, however, the chance of getting a transient error caused by a deployment or a network glitch is much higher.